-This guide explains how you can get our emails by whitelisting our email address with Gmail
+This guide explains how you can make sure you get our emails by whitelisting our email address with Gmail

 Why you are not receiving our emails with updates on your ticket?